What are the big red spiders on my porch?

-Question: What are the big red spiders that are outside and on my porch?
+Question: What are the big red spiders that are outside on my porch?

-ANSWER: From your question, I am assuming that you are seeing these spiders in webs, maybe in plants around your porch.
-With this in mind, you probably have an orb-weaving spider.
+ANSWER: Assuming that these spiders are in webs, or maybe in plants around your porch, you probably have an orb-weaving spider.
 It could possibly be a red orb weaver (Araniella displicata), which is a harmless spider.
 This is a large family of spiders, and several hundred species are found in the U.S. Almost all of these spiders spin a large and sometimes complicated web of concentric rings.
 They often locate the webs on the sides of houses or on trees and shrubs, especially near outdoor lights.

 Orb-weaving spiders are often brightly colored and attract attention as they sit in or near their web.
 They are waiting for prey to become stuck and shake the strands.